hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 teaching: 0
 exercises: 0
 questions:
-- "What are the various options to accelerate LAMMPS"
+- "What are the various options to accelerate LAMMPS?"
-- "What hardwares can LAMMPS be used on?"
+- "What hardware can LAMMPS be used on?"
 - "How can I enable architecture support at runtime?"
 - "What accelerator packages are compatible with which hardware?"
 - "What is KOKKOS and why should I use it?"